umasii/disassembler-graph-view/README.md

 # Disassembler Graph View

 Fork of `https://github.com/wbkd/react-flow-example-apps/tree/main/reactflow-nextjs` for the purpose of viewing the control flow of bytecode functions.
+All the code i wrote is in `src/components/Flow/getNodes.tsx`.

 To see the graph of a function, change the argument to `getFunctionNodes()`in `src/components/Flow/index.tsx`